RJVB/Spotify-AdMuter/README.md

 **Manual Installation**

-1. Copy `spotify-adkiller.sh` and `spotify-wrapper.sh` to your `PATH` (e.g. `$HOME/bin` or `/usr/local/bin` on openSUSE and Ubuntu) and make both of them executable with `chmod +x spotify-adkiller.sh` and `chmod +x spotify-wrapper.sh`.
+1. Copy `spotify-admuter.sh` and `spotify-wrapper.sh` to your `PATH` (e.g. `$HOME/bin` or `/usr/local/bin` on openSUSE and Ubuntu) and make both of them executable with `chmod +x spotify-admuter.sh` and `chmod +x spotify-wrapper.sh`.

-2. Copy `Spotify (AdKiller).desktop` to `$HOME/.local/share/applications` or any other folder your distro reads `.desktop` launchers from (e.g. `/usr/share/applications`, `/usr/local/share/applications`).
+2. Copy `Spotify (AdMuter).desktop` to `$HOME/.local/share/applications` or any other folder your distro reads `.desktop` launchers from (e.g. `/usr/share/applications`, `/usr/local/share/applications`).

 The default configuration file will be written automatically on the first startup of the script.

 ### Usage

-If you installed `Spotify-AdKiller` correctly, a new entry called `Spotify (AdKiller)` should appear in your menu.
+If you installed `Spotify-AdMuter` correctly, a new entry called `Spotify (AdMuter)` should appear in your menu.
 This launcher will start Spotify in ad-free mode.
 The script will terminate automatically as soon as Spotify exits.
 As mentioned before, **this is for testing purposes ONLY** so use this new entry only when your purposes are **testing**.

 **Important note:** Please make sure you don't have notifications disabled in your Spotify configuration (`ui.track_notifications_enabled=true` in `~/.config/spotify/User/<your username>/prefs`).

 ### Settings

-The configuration file for `Spotify-AdKiller` is located under `$HOME/.config/Spotify-AdKiller/Spotify-AdKiller.cfg`.
-There are several settings that control how `Spotify-AdKiller` operates:
+The configuration file for `Spotify-AdMuter` is located under `$HOME/.config/Spotify-AdMuter/Spotify-AdMuter.cfg`.
+There are several settings that control how `Spotify-AdMuter` operates:

 **Modes**